return42/sphkerneldoc/linux_src_doc/drivers/soc/ti/knav_dma_c.rst

 Description
 -----------

-Returns pointer to appropriate DMA channel on success or NULL.
+Returns pointer to appropriate DMA channel on success or error.

 .. _`knav_dma_close_channel`: